 Now, Flash Is Only Being Loaded From HTTP/HTTPS Urls

 Another section of the article, probably the last will talk about how you can load Flash using HTTP/HTTPS.

-Yes this is possible as Firefox 55 and other upcoming version after Firefox 55 will stop uploading any flash content from any other URLs or source except HTTP and HTTPS.
+Yes, this is possible as Firefox 55 and another upcoming version after Firefox 55 will stop uploading any flash content from any other URLs or sources except HTTP and HTTPS.
 This is certainly because of the stringent security features as different same-origin policy for file protocol is applied here, as there are also some minor protocols that are not tested properly on the security parameters.
 But there is hope and a way out to test the local flash files through hidden plugins, but to fully run it you may have to set up a local web server too.

 Just to give final thoughts, it is fair to Geolocation with secure login because it is all about location and user security on the web.
 Thus, to grab Geolocation of users with Firefox version 55, the website should be HTTPs secure.
 Be aware, Be safe!